gregtyler/mwpf/README.md

 To run locally, run `make sync` to download the database and transform it into a JSON file.
 Then `make up` to serve the application.
 There's no compilation or build step.

+You'll need to create a `.env` file containing the Contentful space and API key.

 ## Technical decisions

 I used the [Schema.org] architecture because I _love_ structured data and I'm doing other stuff with it elsewhere.
 It also means the frontend application uses a consistent data structure: any changes to the Contentful model just need to be handled by the transformer.